Punktum-dk/epp-service-specification/README.md

 - The Change Password operation will only change the password in the sandbox environment
 - This environment is available to both registrars and name server administrators

 Please note that when you first start to use the EPP sandbox environment, the access credentials are matching your production credentials.
-If these do not work as expected (e.g. error `2200`). please contact: DK Hostmaster to get the credentials synchronized.
+If these do not work as expected (e.g. error `2200`). please contact: Punktum dk to get the credentials synchronized.

 For more information on the consolidated sandbox environment please see [the specification][DKHMSANDBOX].